-4) Type in the name or number of the office from the Office List and press <Return>.
+4. Type in the name or number of the office from the Office List and press <Return>.
 You may also type a ? to list your system's offices in selection spreadsheet format.
-You should now see the Alarm Summary Report Menu for the office that you selected as illustrated in SCREEN 3-14.
+You should now see the Alarm Summary Report Menu for the office that you selected (SCREEN 3-14).